matter-labs/zksync-lite-docs/docs/dev/tutorial.md

 ## Connecting to the Sync network

-To interact with Sync network users have to know the endpoint of the operator node.
+To interact with Sync network users need to know the endpoint of the operator node.

 ```typescript
 const syncProvider = await zksync.getDefaultProvider("testnet");